|Argentina||Latin American Studies, National Univ. of Tres de Febrero||Summer||09/25/2017||02/05/2018|

 - How do I know the exact dates of my program?

 - Most UCEAP programs are based around the calendars of foreign universities.
-Because you must apply to programs so far in advance, oftentimes the official calendars are not yet posted.
+As you must apply to programs so far in advance, oftentimes the official calendars are not yet posted.

-For those that have enrolled: do not purchase a flight until your program calendar is posted.
+You can expect your program calendar to be uploaded a few months before the program start date (well after the application period).
+For those that have enrolled do not purchase a flight until your official program calendar is posted.

 - What is an ILP?
 How about a pre-ILP?